 That’s what brought Mauro Perez and I together during a Code For Miami meeting to work on a project we called MiamiGraph.
-Both of us grew up in Miami, and in many ways we saw the city as a place that was disconnected, siloed and behind on technology for civic issues we believed were important.
+Both of us grew up in Miami, and in many ways, we saw the city as a place that was disconnected, siloed, and behind on technology for civic issues we believed were important.
 MiamiGraph was a way to take open data and visualize important data in Miami that would lead to an open discussion.

-Data can identify, measure and solve big problems, but only if placed in the right format.
-We believed we could pull it off, and wanted to test the idea out, calling it Miami as a Platform.
+Data can identify, measure, and solve big problems, but only if placed in the right format.
+We believed we could pull it off and wanted to test the idea out, calling it Miami as a Platform.

 Keeping it simple

 This wasn’t the first Code for Miami project around budget visualization as Cristina Solana — another Code for Miami member and current co-captain — had already built a Miami-Dade County Budget data visualization two years before using Chart.js.
 Our goal was to expand the project, testing it out as a rapid prototype.
-We used D3.js to create the 2016 graph and we hoped that by creating a cool interactive graph, we could get people engagement to use the website.
+We used D3.js to create the 2016 graph and we hoped that by creating a cool interactive graph, we could get people engaged to use the website.

-In retrospect, our first graph was an eye catcher, but it probably wasn’t the best way for us to continue building graphs.
+In retrospect, our first graph was an eye-catcher, but it probably wasn’t the best way for us to continue building graphs.
 After all, we were taking simple budget data and visualizing it; D3 is much more useful for heavy Data Science projects and less on simple reports.
 We learned fancy libraries were good for capturing interest, not so much building out a visualization platform long-term.
 A part of what kept us from spitting out more graphs was how difficult it was just taking simple data and making it into something cool.

-The first version of MiamiGraph was called Miami Budget.
+The first version of the MiamiGraph was called Miami Budget.
 I made it forking a Material Design framework, then Mauro building out the D3.js graph using the Socrata Open Data API from Miami Dade County’s Open Data Portal.

-While the original site was made on markup we decided to use the MeteorJS web framework because it was simple and fast way to test our concept.
+While the original site was made on markup we decided to use the MeteorJS web framework because it was a simple and fast way to test our concept.
 The original graph was clunky and made it roughly a week.
 We decided not to pour too much energy in the process, but rather in testing the assumption that people cared about budget data.
 It turns out that some did.

 We made a graph and then made a push to get it in the press.
 The first was an article written for The New Tropic by Dina Weinstein.
 I used the opportunity to make a community push by sending our story to different channels.
 The most successful channel was Linkedin’s Miami Tech community.